-Writer Dermot Healy who died suddenly at his home in Ballyconnell, Co Sligo, on Sunday night
+Many tributes have been paid to writer Dermot Healy who died suddenly at his home in Ballyconnell, Co Sligo, on Sunday night.

 President Michael D Higgins said he heard of the news "with great sadness".
 Healy was someone "whom I had the privilege of also having as a friend".
 The President said Healy was "a prolific and most original poet, novelist and playwright" who "in recent years . . . had received the recognition and tributes which his work long deserved".